Vigraha of Lord Anjaneya sculpted on the rock sanctified by Sri Rama.

 Sri Anjaneya, Pujya Guru Sri Raghavendra Brindavana, Mantralaya

 The sacred rock sanctified by Sri Rama had been used for making the Brindavan.
-As devotee of Lord Hanuman, (in his both incarnation as Sri Vyasaraja and Guru Ragavendra) he wished that a portion of the rock after making the brindavan be used for sculpturing a vigraha for Lord Anjaneya.
-It is even more important to note that the rock sanctified by Sri Rama himself is used for vigraha of Lord Anjaneya.
+As a devotee of Lord Hanuman in his incarnation as Sri Vyasaraja also, Guru Ragavendra wished that a portion of the rock after making the Brindavan be used for sculpturing a vigraha for Lord Anjaneya.
+It is even more important to note that the rock sanctified by Sri Rama himself is used for the vigraha of Lord Anjaneya.
 The Vigraha thus made is now established opposite to the moola Brindavan.

 Outside Lord Hanuman temple on one side we can also see a Siva Lingam alongside the stone used for sandal paste.
-This is the Siva lingam [Sri Rudra] that was found during excavating the spot for Guru Raghavendra’s Brindavan, and had been worshiped by Sri Prahlada [Guru Raghavendras’ earlier incornation].
-One can notice there is small ardha shila vigraha of Lord Hanuman on the back of Lord Siva.
+This is the Siva lingam [Sri Rudra] that was found during the excavation of the spot for Guru Raghavendra’s Brindavan and had been worshiped by Sri Prahlada [Guru Raghavendras’ earlier incornation].
+One can notice there is a small ardha shila vigraha of Lord Hanuman on the back of Lord Siva.

 Lord Hanuman of Mantralaya

 Sri Hanuman in kshetra is in ardha shila form and around seven feet in height.
 Lord is seen with ‘abhya mudra’ through His right hand.
-His left hand is seen resting on the left hip and holding a sowgandhika flower.
+His left hand is resting on the left hip and holding a sowgandhika flower.
 The neatly combed sika of the Lord is tied in a knot above His head.
-The tail of the Lord is seen raised above His head in a three fourth of a circle.
-And the end of the tail is seen bent inward with a small bell tied.
-His lotus feet wears a nupuram and the ankle a thandai.
-His wrist has kankanam and arms keauram.
+The tail of the Lord is seen raised above His head in a three-fourth of a circle.
+The end of the tail is seen bent inward with a small bell tied.
+His lotus feet wear a nupuram and the ankle a thandai.
+His wrist has kankan and his arms keauram.
 His chest is adorned with a mala and His neck a necklace.
-Bright kuntalam adds beauty to His ears.
+Bright kundal adds beauty to His ears.
 Lord is seen with ‘kora pal’.
-Glowing eyes of the Lord adds immense pleasure to the devotee.
+The glowing eyes of the Lord add immense pleasure to the devotee.

 Experience